Saudi-US

 the reassurance that the Deputy Crown Prince is the key contributor to Saudi

-future, the architect of the Vision 2030, and a man with extraordinary
+future, the architect of Vision 2030, and a man with extraordinary

 executive powers.